-- 2-D Space: In terms of forward/backward.
-Mann continues to drive forward, rather than turning around and going home, even though the truck is up there ahead of him.
+- 1-D Space: There is only "Forward" and "Backward", and "Backward" is forgotten about.
+Mann continues to drive forward, rather than turning around and going home or peeling off and going somewhere else entirely just for safety's sake, even though the truck is up there ahead of him.
 Even after he has waited for over an hour and probably has no chance of completing the errand on time that the originally left to go do, he still keeps pressing forward.

 - Action Survivor: At no time does Mann decide to be a hero.
 He just wants to survive.

 - Ambiguous Ending: David wins the duel, but he is left by a cliff in the middle of nowhere with no visible means to return home.

 - Artistic License - Chemistry: Does it take a long time for gasoline to dry even when the car has been traveling at high speed?

 - Attempted Rape: What Mann's wife says almost happened to her at the party the night before.

 - Batman Gambit: After the truck driver waves him in front of his truck, Mann's plan at the end is to get the truck on a steep grade where he could easily outrun him on upside.
 Unfortunately, the strain of it finally burst his radiator hose.
 He wins the race up the mountain - barely - but it badly damages his car.
 He knows the duel will soon be over, one way or another.

 - Big Badass Rig: Spielberg "cast" the nastiest, grungiest looking semi he could find on a TV-movie budget.
 Then he had it made to look even dirtier and oilier.